madhavjk/cricket_analytics/README.md

-# Cricket Analytics Using Python
+# Cricket Analytics Using Pyth